Yandex Cloud

 If you do not have Terraform yet, install it and configure the Yandex Cloud provider.

-1. In the Terraform configuration file, define the parameters of the resource you want to create:
+1. In the Terraform configuration file, describe the resource you want to create:

 resource "yandex_compute_snapshot_schedule" "default" {